abhilashAntony/Swiper-Accordion-App/README.md

 ## Introduction

-This updated version of the app replaces the accordion with a slider.
-The slider was implemented using the [Swiper](https://swiperjs.com/) package.
+This updated version of the app replaces the accordion with a slider, implemented using the [Swiper](https://swiperjs.com/) package.
 This allows the expansion panels to be displayed on a single page, rather than one below the other in the accordion.

 ## Installation